gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    messages.
 This specification defines how to fragment the user messages into DTLS records, where each DTLS record allows a maximum of 2^14 protected bytes.
-Each DTLS record adds some overhead, thus using records of maximum possible size are recommended to minimize the transmitted overhead.
+Each DTLS record adds some overhead, thus using records of maximum possible size is recommended to minimize the transmitted overhead.
 DTLS 1.3 has much less overhead than DTLS 1.2 per record.

-   The sequence of DTLS records is then fragmented into DATA or I-DATA Chunks to fit the path MTU by SCTP.
-These changes ensure that DTLS/SCTP has the same capability as SCTP to support user messages of any size.
-However, to simplify implementations it is OPTIONAL to support user messages larger than 2^64-1 bytes.
-This is to allow implementation to assume that 64-bit length fields and offset pointers will be sufficient.
+   The DTLS records are fragmented into DATA or I-DATA Chunks to fit the path MTU by SCTP.
+This ensures that DTLS/SCTP has the same capability as SCTP to support user messages of any size.
+However, to simplify implementations it is OPTIONAL to support user messages larger than 2^64-1 bytes so that implementations can assume that 64-bit length fields and offset pointers will be sufficient.

    Another implementation dependent exception to the support of any